by Joshua Gamboa

 The two of them had been raised in the same squad as privates and I had the privilege of calling them friends for many years.
 Our little trio made the best of things as we started a fire that was little more than a couple of twigs putting off more smoke than heat.
 We settled in for another cold night as we made our rounds checking security and wondering what tomorrow would bring.
 “Clear all the way to the 83 grid line” was still reverberating through our heads as we tried to figure out what was so special about that invisible line in the earth.

-Later that night a welcome surprise came when 2 UH-60’s came buzzing in with two gunships as escort.
+Later that night a welcome surprise came when 2 UH-60s came buzzing in with two gunships as escorts.
 The platoon sergeant ran out, flagged them in, and one after another the Blackhawks barely touched down as the crew chiefs started throwing out mermite after mermite.
 Not more than 40 meters from where my Brothers and I sat, was a pile of containers full of turkey, stuffing, potatoes, ham, sweet potatoes, bread, pies, and even eggnog.

 The chain of command set up the feeding line and we sent our men through as we took their positions on security.
 They lined up to pile their plates with the tastes of home, and when they had eaten their fill, I sat with a small group of men it has been my pleasure to say I served with and my distinct honor to call my friends.
-Among us now was my platoon sergeant and the battalion physician’s assistant.
+Among us now were my platoon sergeant and the battalion physician’s assistant.
 The PA didn’t want to eat until all the men on the observation points had made it in to get chow, but I distinctly remember the weapons squad leader saying, “come on sir, break bread with us.”

 He relented, and the five of us broke bread.
 Among us that were there sat a Jew, an agnostic, two Baptists, and a man who didn’t quite know what he believed in – but none of that mattered.
 What’s more, in that small group, there were two that couldn’t stand the sight of each other.
 Two who hated each other to the bone, but none of that mattered either.
-Before we broke bread and dived in to what must have been the biggest meal we’d seen for just under a month, my good friend who was also the weapon’s squad leader said he thought we should say aloud what we were all thankful for.
+Before we broke bread and dived into what must have been the biggest meal we’d seen for just under a month, my good friend who was also the weapon’s squad leader said he thought we should say aloud what we were all thankful for.
 We looked around at each other and took turns, each of us telling the other four how we felt blessed.

-For that brief moment huddled around a minute fire, I wasn’t in that far off country on a nameless hill.
+For that brief moment huddled around a minute fire, I wasn’t in that far-off country on a nameless hill.
 I was seated at as grand a table as I could have imagined, surrounded by nothing less than family.
 I was at peace in a country that hasn’t seen or ever known the meaning of the word for generations.
 For those brief few moments, I knew brotherhood more so than I’ve ever known before.
-The turkey, potatoes, bread and everything else had never tasted so good, nor has the company been as grand as it was for the best Thanksgiving I’ve yet had, and ever hope to have.
+The turkey, potatoes, bread, and everything else had never tasted so good, nor has the company been as grand as it was for the best Thanksgiving I’ve yet had, and ever hope to have.

-To the four Brothers that shared that meal with me I thank you for giving me one of the greatest memories I’ll ever have.
+To the four Brothers that shared that meal with me, I thank you for giving me one of the greatest memories I’ll ever have.